Super-RPG-Retro/Super-RPG-Retro/README.md

 This 3D maze is called the library.
 The player can enter any dungeon from the library.
 <br/><br/><br/><br/>

-### Summary
+### Summary.
-This game is currently a work in progress and programmed in Godot 3.5.
-Currently, only two dungeon levels work after game installation.
-Those levels are used to test game features.
-The idea is to make a challenging game loaded full of events, such as, trap doors, puzzles, and tasks.

-The core of this game came from this video, building a Roguelike from Scratch in Godot, [Dungeon of Recycling](https://www.youtube.com/watch?v=vQ1UGbUlzH4).

-Game play can be configured to look exactly the same every time you play it or the game play can have randomness added to it.
-You can change the size of the rooms in each dungeon level.
-Each dungeon level can have a puzzle room.
-Six mobs movement type, such as, avoid player and trace walls.

 * In-game construction kit, called builder.
 * Hundreds of customizable features.
-* Every game can have a different "difficulty level" value
+* Every game can have a different "difficulty level" value.
 * Client panel has in-game chat and help commands.
 * 61 magic.
 999 maximum runes can be stacked for any magic item.
 * 460 items can be used in inventory.
 You can add to this list.
 * 678 mobs.
 You can add to this list.
 * 99 levels in every dungeon.
-* 8 dungeons.
+* 1 to 8 dungeons.
 * 10 player statistics such as str, def and luc.
 * 999 is the maximum value of a statistic.
 * 999 is the maximum level a player can have.